-I recently put up this article and had a great conversation about the issue of weight basis, sizeism and more on the Fitcast – Pulse.
+I recently put up this article and had a great conversation about the issue of weight bias, sizeism, and more on the Fitcast – Pulse.
 I encourage you to download and check out the new episodes.
-I will admit, I am hitting my talk limit on this issue, but was asked an important question for me to close on publicly.
+I admit I am close to hitting my limit talking on this issue, but I was asked an important question that I’d like to respond to before I close on it publicly.

-Unhealthy is a bit subjective and relies on an assortment of events taking place.
-The type of lifestyle you live can throw positive and negative wrenches in the system.
-For example, if you are taking part in marathon running on a competitive level, it may leave you more prone to problems and injury being over 22% body fat as a female or 17% body fat as a male.
-The extra weight on impact is important to consider for the long term athletic goals.
-The more intense your athletics are, the healthier it is for your body, bones, and joints to maintain a lower body fat level.
+The concept of being unhealthy is a bit subjective and relies on an assortment of factors.
+The type of lifestyle you live affects your level of health in positive and negative ways.
+For example, if you are a competitive marathon runner, you may be more prone to problems and injury if you are over 22% body fat as a female or 17% body fat as a male.
+The extra weight on impact is important to consider for your long term athletic goals.
+The more intense your athletic activities are, the healthier it is for your body, bones, and joints to maintain a lower body fat level.

-On the flip side, if you are simply trying to maintain a general healthy disposition, weekly exercise habits and a good diet—you can get away with higher body fat levels.
+On the flip side, if you are simply trying to maintain a generally healthy disposition, weekly exercise habits, and a good diet—you can get away with having higher body fat levels.

-To keep it simplistic, being healthy would include avoiding illness and problems that are related to being overweight.
+To keep it simple, being healthy would include avoiding illness and problems related to being overweight.
 An additional factor would be diseases that are generally avoidable.
-For example, Type 2 Diabetes is avoidable by most people.
-Obesity and Metabolic Syndrome is generally avoidable, contrary to what you have been told lately.
-Does that mean you are a bad person if you have these things?
-Are going to go to fat person hell?
+For example, type 2 diabetes is avoidable for most people.
+Obesity and metabolic syndrome is generally avoidable, contrary to what you have been told.
+Does that mean you are a bad person if you have these issues?
+Are you going to go to fat person hell?
 No. I am not saying that, what I am saying is being healthy is usually defined as not having to deal with these problems.

-I have said this often, but bad things need food to grow.
-Excess caloric consumption on large levels has extreme amounts of research to support everything from cancer to heart attacks.
-Not eating in an excess is the easiest way to avoid health problems.
-Again, this isn’t about “Size 0 Hollywood.”
-This is about common sense and treating your body like you give a damn about it.
-Things are hard enough and will all are going to die one day.
-At a point, our stuff just stops working and that is it.
-But, trying not to piss of the body and egg it on, is a pretty good idea.
+I have said this often but it’s worth repeating: bad things need food to grow.
+There is an extreme amount of research available about how excess caloric consumption on large levels impacts everything from cancer to heart attacks.
+Not eating an excess of food is the easiest way to avoid health problems.
+Again, this isn’t about being a size 0.
+It’s about common sense and treating your body like you give a damn about it.
+Life is hard enough.
+We all are going to die one day, and at a point, our bodies just stop working and that is it.
+Just trying not to piss it off or egg it on is a pretty good idea.

-If you don’t want your grill to rust faster, cover it up when it is raining.
+If you don’t want your grill to rust, cover it when it is raining.
 Get me?

 In the forums recently, a member asked how much exercise you have to do in order to maintain general health.
-I provided the following “conversation” with myself to illustrate my point.
-Again, this is for health, not athletics or even specific body composition.
+I provided the following “conversation” to illustrate the point I want to make.
+Again, this is for general health, not athletics or even specific body composition.

 Question: Why do we exercise?

-Question: But, what if we move, walk, stretch and play in a day?
+Question: But what if we move, walk, stretch, and play throughout the day?

 Answer: That’s exercise.

-Question: But, I am supposed to get 60 mins of exercise a day?
+Question: But I’m supposed to get 60 minutes of exercise every day?

-Answer: Do you walk, stretch, play, cook, walk, shop, and move more than 60 mins a day?
+Answer: Do you walk, stretch, play, cook, walk, shop, and move more than 60 minutes each day?

 Answer: That’s exercise.